-This is the seventh Professional Engineer (PE) inspection of the ash disposal facility as per USEPA regulation 40 CFR Part 257.84 (b) requirements.
+This is the eighth Professional Engineer (PE) inspection of the ash disposal facility as per USEPA regulation 40 CFR Part 257.84 (b) requirements.
 Previous inspections did not find signs of structural weakness or changes in geometry.
-The 2020 inspection report (Golder 2020) noted only minor maintenance items, including burrowing animals, erosion, and continued promotion of vegetative growth on exterior slopes.
+The 2021 inspection report (Golder 2021) noted only minor maintenance items, including burrowing animals, erosion, and continued promotion of vegetative growth on exterior slopes.

 NPPD also performs weekly inspections of the ash disposal facility.
 Observations from the weekly inspections are recorded on inspection forms, which are maintained in the site operating record.
-The 2021 weekly inspection forms reported the following notable observations and activities:
+The 2022 weekly inspection forms reported the following notable observations and activities:

-- erosion on west slope of Ash Landfill No. 3 and south slopes of Ash Landfill No. 3 and Ash Landfill No. 4 - locations of ash deposition and ponded water - temporary exposed geomembrane in inactive west cell of Ash Landfill No. 3 - identification of animal burrows and maintenance
+- erosion on west slope of Ash Landfill No. 3 and south slopes of Ash Landfill No. 3 and Ash Landfill No. 4 - locations of ash deposition and ponded water - identification of animal burrows and maintenance